10 Ayurvedic Tips for Balanced Travel

 3. Immune Support.

-Immune Support is well-rounded and a bit on the warming side which really addresses vata (depletion) in the immune system.
+Immune Strong is well-rounded and a bit on the warming side which really addresses vata (depletion) in the immune system.
 In Ayurveda, the immune system’s robustness is directly dependent on a healthy digestive system, so many of the herbs in here are digestive supports (dipanas).
 I’d recommend 1 tablet in the am/pm if you have a good amount of heat in your system, and 2 per am/2 per pm if you are experiencing more vata.

 4. Neti Pot.